twolfson/if-i-were-to-build-a-startup-web-app/README.md

 TODO: Prettier was nice for HTML formatting, does Django have some equivalent?
     djlint has been found =D

+TODO: Talk about JWT and difficulty revoking sessions

 --

 TODO: Prob a restructure of efficiency of work is in order: